SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/04a-ScalingUp.md

 *    Changing the value of *Queue* allows the user to scale up the resources.
 *    *Arguments* allows you to pass parameters to a job script.
 *    $(Cluster) and $(Process) can be used to name log files uniquely.
-*    `connect histogram` gives a nice plot of resource assignments.
-*    Your Duke CI Connect home page gives other useful plots.
 </div>